Pogacar eyes 2nd Tour de France title on Champs-Elysees

-SAINT-EMILION, France (AP) — Tadej Pogacar is all but guaranteed to win a second straight Tour de France after completing the penultimate stage unscathed on Saturday.
+SAINT-EMILION, France (AP) — There was no drama this time, and Tadej Pogacar is all but guaranteed to win a second straight Tour de France.

+The defending champion from Slovenia just needed to play it safe in Saturday’s time trial to put the finishing touches to his summer triumph and retain his yellow jersey.
+That’s exactly what he did, placing eighth almost one minute behind stage winner Wout van Aert.

+It was a sharp contrast to last year’s final race against the clock at the Planche des Belles Filles, where the UAE Team Emirates rider clinched the overall win with a last-minute effort in one of the most remarkable turnarounds in the history of the race.

+“Last year everything was decided on the last (time trial) and the emotions were by far stronger,” Pogacar said.

-With the final day of the race usually uneventful until the final sprint on the Champs-Elysees, the Stage 20 time trial marked the last serious test after nearly three exhausting weeks.
+With the final day of the race on Sunday usually uneventful until the last sprint on the Champs-Elysees, the Stage 20 time trial marked the last serious test after nearly three exhausting weeks.

-Given Pogacar’s near six-minute advantage at the start, it was always unlikely someone would be able to knock the Slovenian off his perch.
+Given Pogacar’s near six-minute advantage at the start, it was unlikely someone would be able to knock the Slovenian off his perch.

-As Wout van Aert claimed the 31-kilometer (19-mile) stage from Libourne to Saint-Emilion, Pogacar played it safe and finished eighth.
-He will carry an unsurmountable lead of five minutes, 20 seconds into the final day, a 109-kilometer (68-mile) stage from Chatou to Paris.
+As Van Aert claimed the 31-kilometer (19-mile) stage from Libourne to Saint-Emilion, Pogacar did not take any risks, conceding 57 seconds to the Belgian champion.
+He will carry an insurmountable lead of five minutes, 20 seconds into the final day, a 109-kilometer (68-mile) stage from Chatou to Paris.

 Pogacar won the delayed Tour last September at 21 and became the youngest champion in 116 years.

+“I can’t compare both Tour de France victories.
+I can’t say which one is more beautiful,” he said.
+“This time, I took the yellow jersey quite earlier.
+It has been totally different.”

-He routed all of his rivals in the first time trial in Laval, where he stamped his authority on the race before snatching the yellow jersey in the Alps.
-He reigned supreme in the Pyrenees, with two consecutive stage wins, and did not need to go full gas in the burning heat enveloping the vineyards of Saint-Emilion.
+Pogacar routed all of his rivals during the first week of crash-filled racing.
+He stamped his authority on the race in the first time trial in Laval and snatched the yellow jersey in the Alps.
+He reigned supreme in the Pyrenees with two consecutive stage wins, and did not need to go full gas in the burning heat enveloping the vineyards of Saint-Emilion.

 It was Van Aert’s second stage win this year after the versatile Belgian claimed the double ascent of the Mont Ventoux.